Staff and student engagement

-At Sheffield, we are proud of our students’ knowledge, dedication and activism within the sustainability agenda.
+At Sheffield, we are proud of our staff and students’ knowledge, dedication and activism within the sustainability agenda.

 Students sat in a politics seminar engaged in discussion with tutor